 Ref Initials Paragraph Policy Comments Suggested modifications Officer Response 416 LG I agree with the proposals put forward by Craig Tracey in his letter to residents living in the Woodlands area, that the proposed development to the north of The Nook, should not be included in the Borough Plan.
-Mr Tracey sets out his believe, that with all the current proposals for new housing in Bedworth, and in view of the suggestion that Coventry "has got its figures wrong on the number of new homes it needs", there is sufficient cause to drop the Woodlands development from the Borough Plan.
-The Woodlands development would be on green fields, which are now right on the boundary of Bedworth, and are currently enjoyed by local residents of all ages.
+Mr Tracey sets out his believe, that with all the current proposals for new housing in Bedworth, and in view of the suggestion that Coventry "has got its figures wrong on the number of new homes it needs", there is sufficient cause to drop the Woodlands development would be on green fields, which are now right on the boundary of Bedworth, and are currently enjoyed by local residents of all ages.
 The land is very prone to flooding, and if anyone from the council took the trouble to actually walk across the fields (there are public footpaths), they would see the variety of flora and fauna there.
 Local infrastructure would not cope with the large Woodlands Development.
 We would need new doctors, dentists, schools, roads, public transport etc. The Woodlands area is simply not suitable for a large development.
 There is already a smaller development proposed by A R Cartwright Builders (MacArthur Gardens) off Woodlands Road, and this will more than fill the available capacity for local infrastructure on Woodlands Road and the routes leading to it.
-The council have put forward that the Woodlands site is removed from the plan.
-Local infrastructure has been planned for in the adopted Borough Plan which sets out that the site must deliver an on-site GP surgery or financial contribution to a new or expanded GP surgery in the western Bedworth area.
-The plan also requires a new 1 form entry primary school as well as a financial contribution towards secondary level education in order to expand existing secondary provision in the area to an additional 3.5 form entry.
-Additionally, the development would be required to make transport improvements/upgrades along Woodlands Lane, Woodlands Road, Bedworth Lane, Newtown Road, Heath Lane and surrounding streets as a result of the development.
-In relation to public transport, the development would be required to provide on-site bus infrastructure and a contribution to the secure diversion of frequent local bus services in order to access the strategic housing site.
-417 КН I find the removal of HSG4 Bedworth Woodlands from the Borough Plan to be justified and a sound suggestion.
+The council have put forward that the Woodlands site is removed from the plan.Local infrastructure has been planned for in the adopted Borough Plan which sets out that the site must deliver an on-site GP surgery or financial contribution to a new or expanded GP surgery in the western Bedworth area.
+The plan also requires a new 1 form entry primary school as well as a financial contribution towards secondary level education in order to expand 417 КН I find the removal of HSG4 Bedworth Woodlands from the Borough Plan to be justified and a sound suggestion.
 I have always thought it was wrong to nominate this area for building houses on in the first place.
 The plan should require a slip road to the A444 to be built and the cost of that would make the plan unsustainable.
 It is a known fact that this whole area is prone to flooding and the building of more houses would just increase the flooding.
-Removing it from the plan will save local ecology and biodiversity and it should never have been included into the plan in the first place.
-The plan does require a slip road onto the A444, and the cost was considered to be viable by our independent viability consultants.
-We had a Strategic Flood Risk Assessment undertaken, which stated that the development would not increase flooding.
+Removing it from the plan will save local ecology and biodiversity and it should never have been included into the plan in the first place. the strategic housing site.The plan does require a slip road onto the A444, and the cost was considered to be viable by our independent viability consultants.We had a Strategic Flood Risk Assessment undertaken, which stated that the development would not increase flooding.